siphamandlakheswa/siphamandlakheswa.github.io/README.md

 # siphamandlakheswa.github.io
-## Our first public github page site
+## EulerGates Technologies
+### It is a site that is still under construction but we are getting there